Siming-He/siming-he.github.io/index.md

 <!--author-->

 # Research
-My current focus is on building ***robot scientists*** that could autonomously operate in unstructured forest environments and actively collect meaningful observations on a large-scale.
+My current focus is on building ***robot scientists*** that could autonomously operate in unstructured forest environments and actively analyze meaningful observations on a large-scale.
 They, in collaboration with human scientists, could generate insights into ***the health and sustainability of forest ecosystems***.
 These robot scientists need to be ***analytic perceivers*** that can extract scientific insights from noisy uncurated data in the wild.
 They also need to be ***active perceivers*** that can guarantee the collection of necessary information for tasks, even under distributional shifts and rare events.